 Almost everyone is aware of the various negative effects of alcohol, though some people may know that it can also affect the joints.
 Individuals who consume alcohol regularly are more likely to develop gout and osteoarthritis.
 While experts find that small amounts of alcohol may reduce inflammation in otherwise healthy diets, excess consumption can lead to various problems.
 Additionally, it may worsen the pain for those who already have gout, osteoarthritis, rheumatoid arthritis, or other forms of arthritis.

-Many animal studies show sugar-rich diets lead to health problems.
+Many studies show sugar-rich diets lead to health problems.
 Among these issues is chronic low-grade inflammation, which can worsen joint pain and increase the frequency of arthritis flare-ups.
 A small study of 29 people found that a can of soda a day led to an increase in inflammatory markers, which triggers more inflammation.
 Diets with large amounts of sugar often contribute to weight gain, which can also aggravate the effects of arthritis.

 Some of the biggest contributors to inflammation are advanced glycation end (AGE) products.
 These incredibly complex molecules interfere with the gene expression of peptides and cytokines.
 AGEs can worsen vascular disease and promote inflammation.
 Problem foods include refined carbohydrates such as white bread, potato chips, and white rice.
 High temperatures can also cause AGEs to develop.
 Researchers suggest that people with arthritis eat fewer foods that require cooking at a high temperature.